Top Ten Reading Lists|

 Stanton Peele was one of the pioneers in exposing the disease theory

 of alcoholism as a cult myth.

-Another voice of sanity in the vast wasteland.
+He is another voice of sanity in the vast wasteland.

 Includes: Addiction is not a disease — Skills for Taking Control of